jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 We all want better for ourselves and our kids, so we look around for help.

-We find lots of people are selling ideological politics who claim they can improve the economy.
+We find lots of people selling ideological politics.
+Each claims their ideology can improve the economy.
 As the economy gets more uncertain, the more sales these ideologues close.
-As a result, many people think being "political" means supporting a single ideology of "red", "blue", "green" and so on.
-These new ideological converts back one ideology by donating time and money, buying books, following pundits, going to rallies, and...
+As a result, today many people think being "political" means supporting a single ideology of "red", "blue", "green" and so on.
+These new ideological converts donate time and money, buy books, follow pundits, going to rallies, and...

 Regular people keep getting our asses kicked in our real lives.